noahmkhan/C-/README.md

 # Description
-Each branch contains a zip file with the .cpp file with the programs description, screenshots of the programs functionality, and any other additional files used by the program.
+Each branch contains a zip file with a .cpp file describing the project, screenshots of the programs functionality, and any other additional files used by the program.